iwelch/sylspace/FUTURE.md

 MORE IMPORTANT

+- easier dns automation for testing, directing all *syllabus.test to localhost via dnsmasq or alike

 - check appropriate expiration of email link

 - check that drag-and-drop works for file area with multiple upload